Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Division rings for 3 -manifold groups

-If $M$ is a closed non-graph manifold, then $M$ is virtually fibred by the work of Agol and Przytycki--Wise \cite{AgolHaken,PrzWise_MixedSpecial}.
-In particular, $G$ has a surface-by-cyclic subgroup of finite index (where the surface may have nontrivial boundary).
+If $M$ has a hyperbolic piece in its JSJ decomposition, then $M$ is virtually fibred by the work of Agol and Przytycki--Wise \cite{AgolHaken,PrzWise_MixedSpecial}.
+In particular, $G$ has a subgroup of finite index isomorphic to $\pi_1(\Sigma) \rtimes \Z$, where $\Sigma$ is a surface (potentially with boundary).
 Hence, $G$ has the factorisation property by \cite[Propositions 3.6 and 3.7]{FriedlSchreveTillmann_ThurstonFox}.
-In the case where $G$ contains a free-by-cyclic group, then, as we showed in the previous paragraph, $kG$ can be embedded in a division ring, and the embedding can be made Hughes-free if $G$ is locally indicable.
-Now suppose $G$ contains a finite index subgroup of the form $S \rtimes \Z$, where $S$ is the fundamental group of a closed surface.
-Note that $S$ is itself free-by-cyclic, so it is Hughes-free embeddable.
-Therefore $S \rtimes \Z$ is Hughes-free embeddable by \cite{HughesDivRings1970_2}.
-Thus, we conclude that $kG$ can be embedded in a division ring (which is Hughes-free if $G$ is locally indicable) by \cref{thm:VCS_field} and \cref{lem:HF_fi}.
+If $\partial \Sigma \neq \varnothing$, then $\pi_1(\Sigma)$ is free and, as we showed in the previous paragraph, $k * G$ has a unique Linnell embedding.
+If $\Sigma$ is closed, then $\pi_1(\Sigma)$ is free-by-cyclic, so it is Hughes-free embeddable.
+Therefore $\pi_1(\Sigma) \rtimes \Z$ is Hughes-free embeddable by \cite{HughesDivRings1970_2}.
+Thus, we conclude that $k * G$ can be uniquely embedded in a Linnell division ring by \cref{thm:VCS_field} and \cref{lem:LinnellFIovergroup}.

 If $M$ is a non-positively curved graph manifold, then it is virtually fibred over the circle by a theorem of Svetlov \cite{Svetlov_npcGraph} (which was strengthened by Liu \cite{Liu_npcGraph}).
 The desired conclusions then follow from the same arguments as above.
 If $M$ is Nil, Sol, or Seifert fibred, then $G$ has the factorisation property by \cite[Lemmas 3.8 and 3.9]{FriedlSchreveTillmann_ThurstonFox}.
-The fundamental groups of Nil and Sol manifolds are torsion-free elementary amenable, and therefore $kG$ is an Ore domain, so $\Ore(kG)$ is Hughes-free.
+The fundamental groups of Nil and Sol manifolds are torsion-free elementary amenable, and therefore $k * G$ is an Ore domain according to \cite[Lemma 2.5]{LinnellSchick_AtiyahExt}.
+So $\Ore(k * G)$ is a Linnell division ring for $k*G$.